ADSJCET/LaTeX-SJCET-AD/CiteWithBIBTEX.md

 *A citation (or reference) uniquely identifies a source of information, it usually has two parts.
 In the first part, each section of text that is either based on, or quoted from, an outside source is marked as such with an `inline citation`.
 This is usually displayed as a superscript footnote number: [1].
 The second necessary part of the citation or reference is the `list of full references`, which provides complete, formatted detail about the source, so that anyone reading the article can find it and verify it. -- From [Wikipedia](https://en.wikipedia.org/wiki/Wikipedia:Citing_sources)*

 While giving citation we have two methods:
-1. Giving the citation manually by writing the number and the list of references in a specific format, It is recommended only for very short articles as it need heavy manual work if you need to insert some citation in between other citations, This site was followed in [Mini Project Template](https://github.com/ADSJCET/LaTeX-SJCET-AD/blob/main/src/ref.tex).
+1. Giving the citation manually by writing the number and the list of references in a specific format, It is recommended only for very short articles as it need heavy manual work if you need to insert some citation in between other citations, this citation technique was followed in [Mini Project Template](https://github.com/ADSJCET/LaTeX-SJCET-AD/blob/main/src/Mini%20Project/ref.tex).
 2. Giving the citation with automatic numbering using Bibtex.
-This method is followed in [Main Project Template(Phase 2) CHANGE LINK](https://github.com/ADSJCET/LaTeX-SJCET-AD/blob/main/src/ref.tex).
+This method is followed in [Main Project Template(Phase 2)](https://github.com/ADSJCET/LaTeX-SJCET-AD/tree/main/src/Main%20Project%20Phase%202).
 We are discussing this method here.

 ## Process